primap-community/primap2/docs/development.rst

 .. highlight:: shell

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in CHANGELOG.rst).
+Make sure all your changes are committed (including replacing the unreleased entry in CHANGELOG.rst with your target version number).
 Then run::

     $ bump2version patch # possible: major / minor / patch